sci4punk/perhr/README.md

 # per.hr

-This is the second project [Steve Englander](https://www.linkedin.com/in/steveenglander) worked on at [Ironhack](http://www.ironhack.com) in July, 2019
+This is the second project worked on at [Ironhack](http://www.ironhack.com) in July, 2019

 per.hr currently runs on Heroku, and can be found here: http://perhr.herokuapp.com/